apache/cassandra/doc/source/getting_started/configuring.rst

 - ``seeds``: a comma separated list of the IP addresses of your cluster seeds.
 - ``storage_port``: you don't necessarily need to change this but make sure that there are no firewalls blocking this port.
-- ``listen_address``: the IP address of your node, this is what allows other nodes to communicate with this node so it is important that you change it.
+- ``listen_address``: the IP address of your node.
+This is what allows other nodes to communicate with this node so it is important that you change it.
 Alternatively, you can set ``listen_interface`` to tell Cassandra which interface to use, and consecutively which address to use.
 Set only one, not both.
 - ``native_transport_port``: as for storage\_port, make sure this port is not blocked by firewalls as clients will